nolanlawson/emoji-picker-element/README.md

 ### Native emoji

-To avoid downloading a large sprite sheet that renders a particular emoji set – which may look out-of-place on different platforms, or may have [IP issues](https://blog.emojipedia.org/apples-emoji-crackdown/) – `emoji-picker-element` only renders native emoji.
-This means it is limited to the emoji actually installed on the user's device.
+To avoid downloading a large sprite sheet or font file – which may look out-of-place on different platforms, or may have [IP issues](https://blog.emojipedia.org/apples-emoji-crackdown/) – `emoji-picker-element` only renders native emoji by default.
+This means it is limited to the emoji font actually installed on the user's device.

 To avoid rendering ugly unsupported or half-supported emoji, `emoji-picker-element` will automatically detect emoji support and only render the supported characters.
 (So no empty boxes or awkward double emoji.)
 If no color emoji are supported by the browser/OS, then an error message is displayed (e.g. older browsers, some odd Linux configurations).

+That said, `emoji-picker-element` does support [custom emoji fonts](#custom-emoji-font) if you really want.

 ### JSON loading